 “You’re fine.
 As much as it surprises me to say, I don’t think Tomal is as stuck-up as his peers.”

-“Goodness, Daria, is that actual praise coming from your mouth?”
+“Goodness, Daria, is that actual praise coming from you?”

 Daria blushed.
 “Don’t get used to it,” she said.
 “Maybe it is only misguided rebellion on his part, but it does make him a lot easier to put up with.”

 They marched up the stairs.
 Glancing up, Jane spotted a guard looking down on them from atop one of the blocky adobe watchtowers.
-Good way to get used to High Town, she supposed, where someone was always looking down on you.
+Good way to get used to High Town, she supposed, where someone always looked down on you.